 Joan Ellenbogen, WBASNY’s driving force, became its first President.
 During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other State bar associations by representing the Association at joint meetings attended by these other bar associations.
 She strengthened WBASNY’s internal network by continuously contacting the Association’s chapter organizations to obtain consensus on various issues affecting women generally and the Association in particular.
 And in 1981, Ms. Ellenbogen was appointed by the Chief Judge of the Court of Appeals, the Hon.
 Lawrence H. Cooke, to the judicial selection committee for the Court of Appeals.

 WBASNY’s President Marge Karowe conducted a campaign to recruit more local women’s bar chapters into the Association.
-By 1985, WBASNY had grown from its original five chapters to also include the Bronx, Brooklyn, Central New York, Mid-Hudson, Orange-Sullivan, Queens, Rochester, Rockland, Suffolk and Western New York – a total of fifteen chapters, its current number.
+By 1985, WBASNY had grown from its original five chapters to also include the Bronx, Brooklyn, Mid-Hudson, Nassau-Suffolk, Orange-Sullivan, Queens, Rochester, Rockland, and Western New York – a total of fifteen chapters, its current number.
 This expansion was due to Marge Karowe’s organizational skills and efforts.
 The Capital District chapter now became the center for the Association’s legislative outreach.
 WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid 1980’s) and Barbara Billet all had legislative-related jobs.
 They became WBASNY’s intermediaries, communicating with the Association’s Legislative Committee, its Board and the State Legislature.

 WBASNY’s Legislative Committee brought the state Women’s Bar its greatest visibility during the early years.
 Through the Legislative Committee’s bill reviews, final written reports, and recommendations to the legislature, the Association has achieved significant progress for women in New York State.
 Over the years, WBASNY has issued numerous legislative memoranda on bills addressing the practice of law, the administration of justice and matters affecting every facet of women’s lives.
 These legislative memoranda were distributed to the entire legislature.
 A few examples illustrate the range of WBASNY’s involvement: WBASNY endorsed an amendment to the Retirement and Social Security Law so that Tier III and IV members of the State’s public retirement system can select reduced benefits upon retirement in order to provide survivor benefits for their spouses.
 So as to prevent commercial surrogate parenting brokers from practicing in New York State, WBASNY successfully supported legislation that prohibited brokerage fees for surrogates and declared surrogate parenting contracts unenforceable.
 The effect of nullifying such contracts was to reaffirm the then current law that allowed termination of parental rights only after the birth of the child.
 Likewise, the Association approved of legislation to provide Medicaid funding for indigent women who seek to exercise their constitutional rights to reproductive choice.
 WBASNY opposed legislation which criminalizes a doctor’s performing an abortion on a minor without 48 hours advance notice to both parents in person or by registered mail, unless the minor obtains a court order allowing the abortion.
 In 1992, WBASNY’s then Vice President, Rachel Kretser, testified before the legislature with reference to the Association’s position on proposed legislation concerning the merit selection of judges: